bonigarcia/novnc/README.md

 # noVNC Docker image

 Standalone noVNC client based on Alpine (available on [Docker Hub]).
-It allows to autoconnect to the VNC server and pass the VNC password as environment variable.
+It allows to autoconnect to the VNC server, pass the VNC password, and set view-only mode usin environment variables.

 ## Example